The Cost of Cancer: Advice on Insurance, Planning and Paying for Treatment

 Listen on Apple Podcasts Listen on Spotify

 The negative impact of medical expenses on patients is known as financial toxicity.
 It’s one of the most universal and devastating side effects among cancer patients and their families, and it’s growing.
 Is there any hope on the horizon?
-In this episode, Dr. Diane Reidy-Lagunes gets answers and advice from two champions of this issue: Dr. Fumiko Chino, radiation oncologist at MSK and inaugural winner of the ASCO Excellence in Equity Award; and Dr. Emeline Aviki, gynecologic surgeon and former head of the Affordability Working Group.
+In this episode, Dr. Diane Reidy-Lagunes gets answers and advice from two champions of this issue: Dr. Fumiko Chino, radiation oncologist and inaugural winner of the ASCO Excellence in Equity Award; and Dr. Emeline Aviki, gynecologic surgeon and former head of the Affordability Working Group.
 Dr. Chino and Dr. Aviki share tips for choosing the right insurance plan, oral versus IV treatment, planning ahead with your loved ones and resources for aid.

 Cancer Straight Talk from MSK is a podcast that brings together patients and experts, to have straightforward evidence-based conversations.
 Memorial Sloan Kettering’s Dr. Diane Reidy-Lagunes hosts, with a mission to educate and empower patients and their family members.